MHallweger/Panic-Simulator/README.md

 # Panic-Simulator
-A Simulator which shows the individual panic behaviour of people inside a self-created area festival area.
+A Simulator which shows the individual panic behaviour of people inside a self-created festival area.

 This project was made using Unity DOTS.